Phase transitions for a planar quadratic contact process: Proof of Theorem

-The two processes are already coupled in the following way: if in the contact process, an error occurs at time $n$ in some box, place a single point in the cube uniformly at random.
+The two processes are coupled in the following way: if in the contact process, an error occurs at time $n$ in some box, place a single point in the cube uniformly at random.
 If no error occurs, leave the corresponding box empty in $\mathcal{P}$.

-It follows directly from our definitions of the parameters that $\tilde{A}_n \subset A_n$ for each $n$.
 The rates have been set up so that all boxes with density $<\alpha$ in the contact process are covered by some triangular region.
 A triangular region automatically covers type I and type II errors.
 All other low density boxes can only be in the vicinity of the type I and II errors: within distance $d(K)$ times the age of the error.
 The interaction rate $b$ ensures that if there is a large cluster of errors, the overlap/collision region grows faster than the surrounding bad boxes can spread (only by $d(k)$ units per single time step), and from the perimeter of the bad regions, the positive wave speeds ``propagate'' the high density boxes into the former bad regions.

-The comparison process $A_n$ has a nontrivial stationary distribution.
-Hence, so does the contact process. \end{proof}
+We use an induction argument.
+Run the contact process from an initial configuration with every site occupied: $\tilde{A}_0 \subset A_0$ since both processes begin with empty vacant region.
+Now, assuming $\tilde{A}_{n-1} \subset A_{n-1}$, we show that after one time step, we still have $\tilde{A}_n \subset A_n$, which will follow from our earlier definitions of the errors and parameters.

+Suppose that $x\in\tilde{A}_n$.
+This means that the density of particles in $B^L(x)$ at time $n$ is less than $\alpha$.
+If also $x\notin\tilde{A}_{n-1}$, all boxes within $d(k)$ of $x$ are good at time $n-1$, since any triangular region $\tilde{T}(y,m;n-1)$ has a ``buffer'' region within $d(k)$ of each edge in which the density of particles is expected to be $> \alpha$, by construction.
+Thus, for an error to occur at time $n$ in $B^L(x)$, it must be a type I error, and $B^L(x)$ is covered by a triangular vacant region centered at a uniformly selected point in $Q(x)$ in the comparison process, so $B^L(x)\in A_n$.